oracle/db-sharding/README.md

 <strong> Note </strong> : Oracle Sharding and Oracle Sharded Database (SDB) are interchangeably used names in the documentation and refer to the same entity.

-## Terraform scripts and modules for deployment of Oracle sharded database
+## Terraform based On-Premise deployment of Oracle sharded database

 ### Overview

-Provides Oracle Sharded Database (SDB) Terraform modules and scripts that provisions the necessary components and resources required for a quick and easy setup of Oracle Sharded Database.
+Provides Oracle Sharded Database (SDB) Terraform modules and scripts that provisions the necessary components and resources required for a quick and easy setup of Oracle Sharded Database on-prem.
 It creates and configures SDB infrastructure components necessary for a successful SDB setup, such as Oracle Shard Director(s), Shard Catalog(s), Shard(s) and optionally Shard Standby(s) as well as Catalog standby using Data Guard for replication to provide high-availability and/or disaster recovery of the sharded data.

 ### Details

+For more details, please refer to the [SDB-Terraform][SDB-terraform-onprem] documentation.

+## Terraform based deployment of Oracle sharded database on Oracle Cloud Infrastructure

+### Overview

+Provides Oracle Sharded Database (SDB) Terraform scripts for deployment, that provisions the necessary components and resources for a quick and easy setup of Oracle Sharded Database on Oracle Cloud Infrastructure (OCI).
+It creates and configures SDB infrastructure components necessary for a successful SDB setup, such as Oracle Shard Director(s), Shard Catalog(s), Shard(s) and optionally Shard Standby(s) as well as Catalog standby using Data Guard for replication to provide high-availability and/or disaster recovery of the sharded data.

+### Details

-For more details, please refer to the [SDB-Terraform][SDB-terraform-modules] documentation.
+For more details, please refer to the [SDB-Terraform-OCI][SDB-terraform-oci] documentation.

 ## Mid-tier routing for use in Oracle sharded database client applications